 Straight-line depreciation is the most widely used and simplest method.
 It is a method of distributing the cost evenly across the useful life of the asset.
 The following is the formula:

-Declining Balance Method
+Declining Balance Depreciation Method

-- Depreciation per Year = Book value × Depreciation rate
+Depreciation per year = Book value × Depreciation rate

-Sum of the Year's Digits Method
+Sum of the Years' Digits Depreciation Method

 |n is the asset's useful life in years.|

 Units of Production Depreciation Method